KyleDottin/Ensea_in_the_Shell/README.md

 2. **Prompt Display**: Shows the prompt `Enseash>` for user input.

 3. **Command execution**:
-   - The shell now supports simple command execution without arguments.
+   - The shell supports simple command execution without arguments.
    - Implements a REPL loop to:
      - Read the user input.
      - Execute the command (e.g., `fortune`, `date`).
      - Display the result and return to the prompt.

+4. **Shell output**:
+   - Exit Command: The shell handles the exit command and terminates the program with a friendly farewell message.
+   - Ctrl+D Support: The shell properly exits when the user presses <Ctrl+D>, which sends an EOF (End of File) signal.

 ---

 ## Code Overview